Robert-van-Engelen/lisp/README.md

     (let (v1 x1) (v2 x2) ... (vk xk) y)
     (let* (v1 x1) (v2 x2) ... (vk xk) y)

 Evaluates `y` with a local scope of bindings for symbols `v` bound to the values of `x`.
 The star versions sequentially bind the symbols from the first to the last, the non-star simultaneously bind.
-Note that other Lisp implementations may require placing all `(v x)` in a list.
+Note that other Lisp implementations may require placing all `(v x)` in a list, but allow multiple `y` (you can use `begin` instead).

     (letrec (v1 x1) (v2 x2) ... (vk xk) y)
     (letrec* (v1 x1) (v2 x2) ... (vk xk) y)

 Evaluates `y` with a local scope of recursive bindings for symbols `v` bound to the values of `x`.
 The star versions sequentially bind the symbols from the first to the last, the non-star simultaneously bind.
-Note that other Lisp implementations may require placing all `(v x)` in a list.
+Note that other Lisp implementations may require placing all `(v x)` in a list, but allow multiple `y` (you can use `begin` instead).

     (setq <symbol> x)